Wisdom Teeth Removal in Federal Way, WA

-Most people do not have large enough mouths to accommodate four extra teeth, which is why wisdom teeth removal is such a common procedure performed in our office in Federal Way, WA.
-The average mouth only has enough space to house 28 teeth, which only accounts for your teeth up to your second set of molars.
-Your third molars, more commonly referred to as wisdom teeth, must be removed because they can cause a host of oral health problems if they grow into a mouth that is too small to hold them.
+Most people do not have large enough mouths to accommodate an extra set of molars, which is why wisdom teeth removal is such a common procedure.
+The average mouth only has enough space to house 28 teeth.
+Your third molars, more commonly referred to as wisdom teeth, must be removed because they can cause a host of oral health problems when there is not enough room for them.

-When a mouth is too small to accommodate wisdom teeth, they can become stuck, or impacted, beneath the gums or grow in at an angle and cause a variety of problems for your mouth, jaws, and overall health.
-The most common issues caused by impacted wisdom teeth include the following:
+Wisdom teeth can become stuck, or impacted, beneath the gums or grow in at an angle and cause a variety of problems for your mouth, jaws, and overall health.
+The most common issues caused by impacted wisdom teeth include:

 - Tooth decay